zhijing-jin/email2country/README.md

+# email2country (Python Package)
 This is an easy-to-use Python package to look up the country given an email address.
-The GitHub project is [email2country](https://github.com/zhijing-jin/email2country).
+The GitHub project is at [email2country](https://github.com/zhijing-jin/email2country).

 ## Installation
 Requirement: Python 3